 Difference between Site Built and Modular Homes

 It is of significant importance to realize that modular homes are actually a lot different from site-built homes.
-Site-built homes are always constructed at the building site, which means that the building contractor must conform to all local, state, and regional building codes during the process.
-However, this rule does not apply while manufacturing a modular home.
+Building contractors always construct site-built homes at their building site, which means they must conform to all local, state, and regional building codes during the process.
+However, this rule does not apply the construction of a modular home.